 The Company monitors the credit quality of its loan portfolio through the use of a loan grading system.
-A score of I - 5 is assigned to the loan based on factors including repayment ability, trends in net worth and/or financial condition of the borrower and guarantors, employment stability, management ability, loan to value fluctuations, the type and structure of the loan, conformity of the loan to bank policy and payment performance.
+A score of 1-5 is assigned to the loan based on factors including repayment ability, trends in net worth and/or financial condition of the borrower and guarantors, employment stability, management ability, loan to value fluctuations, the type and structure of the loan, conformity of the loan to bank policy and payment performance.
 Based on the total score, a loan grade of A, B, C, S, D, E or F is applied.
 A grade of A will generally be applied to loans for customers that are well known to the Company and that have excellent sources of repayment.
 A grade of B will generally be applied to loans for customers that have excellent sources of repayment which have no identifiable risk of collection.
 A grade of C will generally be applied to loans for customers that have adequate sources of repayment which have little identifiable risk of collection.
-A grade of D will generally be applied to loans for customers that have adequately protected by current sound net worth, paying capacity of the borrower, or pledged of D will generally be applied to loans for customers that are inadequately protected by current sound net worth, paying capacity of the borrower, or pledged of collateral.
+A grade of S will generally be applied to loans for customers who meet the criteria for a grade of C but also warrant additional monitoring by placement on the watch list.
+A grade of D will generally be applied to loans for customers that are inadequately protected by current sound net worth, paying capacity of the borrower, or pledged collateral.
 Loans with a grade of D have unsatisfactory characteristics such as cash flow deficiencies, bankruptcy filing by the borrower or dependence on the sale of collateral for the primary source of repayment, causing more than acceptable levels of risk.
 Loans 60 to 89 days past due receive a grade of D. A grade of E will generally be applied to loans for customers with weaknesses inherent in the D classification and in which collection or liquidation in full is questionable.
 In addition, on a monthly basis the Company determines which loans are 90 days or more past due and assigns a grade of E to them.
-A grade of F is applied to loans which are considered uncollectible and of such little value that their continuance in an active bank is not wa
+A grade of F is applied to loans which are considered uncollectible and of such little value that their continuance in an active bank is not warranted.
+Loans with this grade are charged off, even though partial or full recovery may be possible in the future.

-An analysis of the loan portfolio by loan grade, segregated by class of loans, as of December 31, 2015, 2014 and 2013 is as follows (in thousands):
+An analysis of the loan portfolio by loan grade, segregated by class of loans, as of December 31, 2016, 2015 and 2014 is as follows (in thousands):